 With over 25,000 newspapers, magazines and online publications, there's never been a better time to begin writing feature articles.
 Whether it's a story from your life experience, work or hobby, there are feature stories everywhere and pages to fill.
-This introductory course will show you the basics of what makes a good feature article and how to write it.
+This introductory course will show you the basics of what makes a good feature article, from the idea to interviewing, writing and editing your feature.

-09:30 Terrace bar open for pre-course tea/coffee 10:00 - 11:15 How news differs from features and the market for each 11:15 Coffee 11:45 - 13:00 Different types of features and specialist features 13:00 Lunch 14:00 - 15:15 How to conduct an interview and how to structure your feature 15:15 Tea 15:30 - 16:45 How to write and edit your feature 16:45 End of Day 1
+09:30 Terrace bar open for pre-course tea/coffee 10:00 - 11:15 How news differs from features and the market for each 11:15 Coffee 11:45 - 13:00 Different types of features and specialist features 13:00 Lunch 14:00 - 15:15 How to conduct an interview for features 15:15 Tea 15:30 - 16:45 How to structure, write and edit your feature 16:45 End of the Day

-This course is offered in conjunction with Writing for the Modern Media: How to write news articles taking place on Saturday 13 July 2019
+This course is offered in conjunction with Writing for the Modern Media: How to write news articles taking place on Saturday 6 June 2020.